MeteoSwiss/dvas/CONTRIBUTING.md

      `./.dev_utils/dev_requirements.txt`.
    * On Windows, linter and tests can be run locally from terminal with `sh .\.dev_utils\linter_bash.bat` resp. `sh .\.dev_utils\test_bash.bat` commands.
-   * A script to update the copyright years in all the `.py` files in the repository, that can be run as follows:
+   * There is a script to update the copyright years in all the `.py` files in the repository, that can be run as follows:
      ```
      python update_copyright.py 2020-2021
      ```